aminuls/aminuls/README.md

 ![MERN Stack developer](https://pbs.twimg.com/profile_banners/1318238641034907648/1670140579/1500x500)

-<h4>I enjoy working in IT, especially with Frontend, and I am always interested in learning new skills.
+I enjoy working in IT, especially with Frontend, and I am always interested in learning new skills.
 I have been working with Frontend for one year.
 I am an expert in HTML, CSS, JavaScript, and React Js, and also comfortable with Express, and MongoDB.
 I know some frameworks and libraries like Bootstrap, React Bootstrap, Tailwind CSS, Tailwind Elements, DaisyUI, and more.
-I love to learn new things by myself and help others.</h4>
+I love to learn new things by myself and help others.

 -  🔭 I’m currently working on **Front-end Development**